Post By rolygate

 - Non-standard equipment, though (e.g. sub-ohm RBA use), has no evidence base for any opinion - there are no tests.

-- Any 'study' that purports to have located acrolein in measurable quantities in ecig vapor did not use a realistic test set-up - we already know that acrolein cannot be detected in 'real' ecig vapor.
+- Any 'study' that purports to have located acrolein in measurable quantities in regular ecig vapor (as against sub-ohm RBA vapor, which is a different issue) did not use a realistic test set-up - we already know that acrolein cannot be detected in ecig vapor from a regular atomiser tested correctly.

 - We already know the true facts (not those cooked up in research funded by commercial rivals).